 NRL LIFT caters to the Sporting Schools program for secondary schools, giving Year 7 and 8 students the chance to participate in a highly engaging program that focuses on teaching the importance of movement to enhance physical literacy.

 The NRL values the role of teachers not just in the classroom but in the school yard as well.
 Their enthusiasm for improving children’s lives is often understated.
 Society places its trust and confidence in teachers who as educators, have one of the most important roles for our children, outside of parents and carers.

 Coaches are also a wonderful influence on children throughout their formative years.
 Coaches are the people who deliver the skills with fun and enjoyment.

-The information below is a guide to how schools, coaches and sporting organisations can deliver the Backyard League Program within Sporting Schools.
+The information below is a guide to how schools, coaches and sporting organisations can deliver the NRL programs within Sporting Schools.

 Visit the contacts page for the relevant state based contact.

 |Rugby league a 'circuit breaker' for studious kids

 The NRL has been giving Queensland’s Tingoora Primary School a taste of the Sporting Schools league program through its strong connections with their local Wondai NRL club.
 Tingoora Primary’s Sporting Schools coordinator says the lunchtime program gave students a break from their academic work and got them active and ready to re-engage in school work.
 Read more

 |Australian children to get more active through PlayNRL